AndresMorales-USC/swc2gif/README.md

     ])

 Takes swc morphology file(s) and converts them into vtk model files.
-    Also, returns the min and max data values of all vtk's.
+    Also, returns the min and max data values and total frames of all vtk's.

 from swc2gif.vtk2gif import vtk2gif